 Directions:

-2. In a medium sized bowl, add the rest of the pork, the puré, maple syrup, orange rind and spices.
+1. In a blender or food processor, add the onion, bacon and up to 1 cup of the ground pork.
+Process for 2-3 minutes or until the mixture lightens in colour and a smooth paté consistency forms.2.
+In a medium sized bowl, add the rest of the pork, the puré, maple syrup, orange rind and spices.
 Using your clean hands, dig into the pork and mix it up until the spices are evenly distributed throughout.
 Give the mixture a few kneads as well.
 Cover the bowl and place in the fridge for 30 minutes to overnight.

 3. Take a ¼ cup scoop of pork mixture and form into a patty shape.
 Repeat.
 Stack on a plate with parchment paper between layers until ready to cook.